HakuyaLabs/warudo-docs/docs/modding/mod-sdk.md

 [Warudo Pro](../pro.md) also supports the [Universal Render Pipeline](https://docs.unity3d.com/Manual/com.unity.render-pipelines.universal.html) (URP), which allows you to use URP-compatible shaders.

 ## Custom C# Scripts {#custom-scripts}

+What makes Warudo mods unique is that they can include [C# MonoBehaviour scripts](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html), enabling you to add interactivity to your mods.
+For example, you can add a script to your character mod to animate your character's ears, or add a script to your environment mod to control the lighting.
+To interact with Warudo's built-in components, please refer to the [Scripting](../scripting/overview) section.

 Any C# scripts placed in the mod folder will be compiled and included in the mod.
 You can attach these scripts to your character, prop, or environment just like how you would do in a normal Unity project.